Anilexg/Final-project/README.md

 Created by: Lina Gegužienė and Renata Šimkevičienė

-This is the end project of Data analysis course at Vilnius Coding School
+This is the end project of Data analysis course at Vilnius Coding School.

 Project theme:  Occupational Diseases data analysis and visualization